AmrSaber/go-blocking-dequeue/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/AmrSaber/go-blocking-dequeue?color=blue&display_name=tag&sort=semver)
 ![GitHub license](https://img.shields.io/github/license/AmrSaber/go-blocking-dequeue)

-This package (repo) provides an implementation of a thread-safe, blocking, generic, infinite dequeue that can be used as FIFO or LIFO or a hybrid between the 2.
+This package (repo) provides an implementation of a thread-safe, blocking, generic dequeue that can be used as FIFO or LIFO or a hybrid between the 2.

 ## Installation